 These easy money-saving tips were compiled to help you with your financial survival planning.
-Because of the uncertainty of the economy in the world, it is necessary for us to live as frugally as we can.
+Because of the uncertainty of the events happening around the world, it is necessary for us to live as frugally as we can.

 Frugal living means budgeting carefully in order to keep food on the table, pay bills on time, and have a little (or a lot) left over to acquire food storage and survival supplies.

-Since money doesn't grow on trees . . . maybe it's time for your family to be frugal with everything.
-Consumers are cutting back on eating out, vacations (stay-cations), and spending in general.
-There are so many little ways to cut spending and every little bit does help.
+Since money doesn't grow on trees . . . maybe it's time for all of us to be frugal with our money.
+Cutting back on eating out, vacations (stay-cations), and spending in general will help us learn to cut spending and save more because every little bit adds to our financial survival.

 Life's Ups and Downs